scsiva1991/projectEuler/README.md

 There exists exactly one Pythagorean triplet for which a + b + c = 1000.
 Find the product abc.
 Answer - 31875000

+Problem 10:
+The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.

+Find the sum of all the primes below two million.
+Answer - 142913828922